assume-framework/assume/docs/source/learning_algorithm.rst

   max_bid_price                           The maximum bid price which limits the action of the actor to this price. learning_mode                           Should we use learning mode at all?
 If not, the learning bidding strategy is overwritten with a default strategy. algorithm                               Specifies which algorithm to use.
-Currently, only MATD3 is implemented. network_architecture                    The architecture of the neural networks used in the algorithm.
+Currently, only MATD3 is implemented. neural_network_architecture                    The architecture of the neural networks used in the algorithm.
 The architecture is a list of names specifying the "policy" used e.g. multi layer perceptron (mlp). learning_rate                           The learning rate, also known as step size, which specifies how much the new policy should be considered in the update. training_episodes                       The number of training episodes, whereby one episode is the entire simulation horizon specified in the general config. episodes_collecting_initial_experience  The number of episodes collecting initial experience, whereby this means that random actions are chosen instead of using the actor network